legovaer/docs/cookbooks/developing_web_applications_with_behat_and_mink.rst

-Developing web applications with Behat and Mink
+Developing Web Applications with Behat and Mink
 ===============================================